Tax Loss Harvesting Made Simple

-Investment in a house property is one of the most sought-after investments primarily because you get to own a house.
+Investment in a immovable property, predominantly house is one of the most sought-after investments primarily because you get to own a house.
 While others may invest with the intention of earning a profit upon selling the property in the future.
 It is important to note that a house property is regarded as a capital asset for income tax purposes.
-Consequently, any gain or loss incurred from the sale of a house property may be subject to tax under the 'Capital Gains' head.
+Consequently, any gain or loss incurred from the sale of an immovable property may be subject to tax under the 'Capital Gains' head.
 Similarly, capital gains or losses may arise from sale of different types of capital assets such as stocks, mutual funds, bonds and other investments.
 We will delve into the chapter on ‘Capital gains’ in detail here.

 The following do not come under the category of capital asset: